 - Bluetooth connectivity to record your brushing history via app for Android and iOS

-- App is a good idea but will require commitment to keep using it
+- The app is a good idea but will require a commitment to keep using it

-- Travel case that hold the Smart 6 and 2 brush heads
+- Travel case that holds the Smart 6 and 2 brush heads

 - Smartphone holder/stand provided